HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 )
 }}

 Analyzing the markup, on desktop we see 7.83% of pages using this, and on mobile it is 8.19%.
-The [Resource Hints](./resource-hints#hints-adoption) chapter used a slightly different methodology by analyzing the DOM and got similar, but slightly larger numbers at 8.15% and 8.65% respectively.
+The [Resource Hints](./resource-hints#hints-adoption) chapter used a slightly different methodology by analyzing the DOM and got similar, but slightly larger, numbers at 8.15% and 8.65% respectively.

-### Usage of `data-url` vs `src` attribute
+### Usage of `data:` urls

 Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64-encoded image directly in HTML.
 This ensures that an image will be fully loaded by the time that the HTML has been parsed into a DOM tree, and virtually guarantees that the image will be available for the first paint.
-However, because they don't compress over the wire as well as binaries, block other – possibly more important resources – from loading, and complicate caching, base-64'd images [are something of an antipattern](https://calendar.perfplanet.com/2020/the-dangers-of-data-uris/).
+However, because they don't compress over the wire as well as binaries, block other—possibly more important resources—from loading, and complicate caching, so base-64'd images [are something of an antipattern](https://calendar.perfplanet.com/2020/the-dangers-of-data-uris/).

 {{ figure_markup(
   caption="Mobile pages using data URIs.",